sci-ndp/scidx-k8s/streaming/README.md

 1. **Make Shell Scripts Executable**

     Run the following command to make all the shell scripts executable:

     ```bash
     chmod +x *.sh
     ```

 2. **Install the Strimzi Operator**

-    Execute the [`./strimzi-operator/install-strimzi-operator.sh`](./strimzi-operator/install-strimzi-operator.sh) script to deploy the Strimzi Kafka Operator into the `kafka` namespace.
-The operator will watch for Kafka-related Custom Resources (CRs) and manage the cluster. https://strimzi.io/docs/operators/latest/deploying#assembly-operators-str
+    Execute the [`./strimzi-operator/helm/install.sh`](./strimzi-operator/helm/install.sh) script to deploy the Strimzi Kafka Operator into the `kafka` namespace.
+The operator will watch for Kafka-related Custom Resources (CRs) and manage the cluster.
+[Strimzi Operator Deployment Documentation](https://strimzi.io/docs/operators/latest/deploying#assembly-operators-str)

     ```bash
     cd strimzi-operator
     chmod +x *.sh